vweevers/hallmark/README.md

 ## Usage

-`hallmark [options] [pattern ...]`
+`hallmark [command] [options] [pattern ...]`

 Lint or fix files in the current working directory.
 By default `hallmark` includes files matching `*.md`.
 Pass one or more glob patterns to override this.
-A pattern can either be a path to a file or a glob pattern.
 Files matching `.gitignore` patterns are ignored.
 To ignore additional files, use the `--ignore / -i` option.

+Commands:

+- `lint`: lint markdown files (default)
+- `fix`: fix markdown files
+- `bump <target>`: add new entry to changelog.
+Target must be a release type (major, minor, patch, premajor, preminor, prepatch, prerelease) or a version.

 Options:

-- `--fix`: fix issues.
-Modifies files in place.
 - `--ignore / -i <pattern>`: files to ignore.
 Repeat to specify multiple patterns (e.g. `-i a.md -i docs/*.md`).
 Can also be configured via [Package Options](#package-options).
 - `--help`: print usage and exit
 - `--version`: print version and exit
 - `--report <reporter>`: see [Reporters](#reporters)
 - `--[no-]color`: force color in report (detected by default)
+- `--fix`: backwards-compatible alias for fix command

 ## Package Options